Vishvanath-Patil/Kubernetes/Deployment-Rollback.md

 ```shell
 kubectl get deploy
 ```
-## when you inspect the deployment in your cluster the following field are display
+## When you inspect the deployment in your cluster the following field are display

 NAME --> List the names of the deployments in the namespace